mothur/mothur.github.io/_wiki/how_to_resolve_readline_issues.md

 ---
 If you are building mothur from source and want to use the readline features you will need to install the readline libraries.
-For Linux, users here\'s a short tutorial:
+For Linux, users here's a short tutorial:

 ## Install Readline